25+ Straight Species Native Plants From Plant Select

 See its native range

-Plant Select plants are available from independent garden centers, online retailers and wholesalers.
-Ask for Plant Select on your next visit.
+Ask for Plant Select native plants at independent garden centers, online retailers and wholesalers.

-If your retailer doesn’t have the plant you want, let them know you’re interested in it.
-Demand can help drive supply.
-And in some cases, they may be able to order the plant for you.
+If your favorite retailer doesn’t carry the plants you want, let them know you’re interested in these plants.
+In some cases, they may be able to order them for you.

 See the native origins of all Plant Select plants